Ruben Hoogenhout

 Ruben Hoogenhout (born 14 April 1999) is a Dutch professional footballer who plays as a centre-back for Super League Greece 2 club Ilioupoli.

 Club career

 He made his professional debut in the Eerste Divisie for Jong FC Utrecht on 10 March 2017 in a game against Achilles '29.

 On 5 November 2020, he joined Miedź Legnica II.
 Shortly after, he was promoted to the first team roster.

 On 6 July 2022, Hoogenhout moved on loan to I liga club Resovia for one year.

 On 1 August 2024, he left Miedź by mutual consent after asking the club to have his contract terminated.

 On 16 August 2024, he signed with Cypriot First Division side Enosis Neon Paralimni.

+On 22 July 2026, Hoogenhout moved to Cambodian Premier League club Angkor Tiger.